apache/cxf/distribution/src/main/release/samples/jms_spring_config/README.txt

 JMS Spring Config Demo
 ======================

 This is basically the wsdl first demo adapted to the JMS transport.
-It uses the JMS config feature so the JMS transport can be added to any existing service without changing the wsdl (leaving the wsdl:service section disregarded.)
-While the service is deployed on Tomcat, no http traffic is used to connect with the web service, instead the JMS transport is used.
+It uses the JMS spec configuration as well as the ConnectionFactoryFeature to show how to add the JMS transport to any existing service without changing the wsdl (leaving the wsdl:service section disregarded.)
+When using the war variant the service is deployed on Tomcat but only uses it as a runtime the http part of tomcat is not used.

 The Demo consist of three parts: